The Daily Telegraph: 2023–2024 takeover bid

 In April 2024, RedBird IMI confirmed to put up The Telegraph for sale again and to begin open auction.
 However, the Abu Dhabi fund suggested that it seek to recoup the £600 million it spent acquiring the newspaper, or will otherwise retain some involvement.
 The Telegraph was left in limbo, as the staff remained blocked from taking strategic decisions.
 The owner of The New York Sun, Dovid Efune came up as a leading bidder, but struggled to take over the paper.
 The Columbia Journalism Review dubbed it as "the newspaper auction from hell".

-On 17 January 2025, David Castelblanco, a partner at the Abu Dhabi fund RedBird, urged The Telegraph to make significant job cuts, including over 100 non-editorial roles.
+In January 2025, David Castelblanco, a partner at the Abu Dhabi fund RedBird, urged The Telegraph to make significant job cuts, including over 100 non-editorial roles.
 He also advised the executives to halt planned editorial investments, which included expansions of the US newsroom.
 The intervention was likely to raise concerns about foreign interference and fuels fears of foreign influence in the decision-making process of The Telegraph.
 On 19 January, Sir Iain Duncan Smith stated that the UAE should not be allowed to acquire the British newspaper.
 He also accused the UK government of "foot-dragging" the process due to fear of upsetting the Emirates, and asked for an explanation about the Digital Markets, Competition and Consumers Act 2024.
 Sir Ed Davey also called for the Cultural Secretary Lisa Nandy to set a deadline for The Telegraphs sale, and urged the ministers to ensure that the Abu Dhabi fund is "not improperly meddling in the meantime".

 In May 2025, Conservative MPs rebelled against their party's leadership to block Lisa Nandy's proposal allowing the UAE to acquire up to 15% of The Telegraph.
 This move came as RedBird Capital sought to lead a new consortium to acquire the newspaper.
 Lord Forsyth accused Lisa Nandy of surrendering to lobbying, raising concerns over foreign state influence, a potential risk to press freedom and independent journalism.
 Despite the objections, the deal proceeded, and on 23 May, RedBird IMI agreed to acquire The Telegraph for £500 million ($673 million).
 On 14 November 2025, RedBird dropped their bid to buy the papers due to negative media coverage related to the deal and regulatory scrutiny in the UK.
+A deal that was struck on 22 November 2025 would see its ownership transferred to Daily Mail owner DMGT.

+UK anti-trans movement

+In May 2026, a report by Amnesty International found that The Telegraph was one of the primary newspapers - along with The Guardian, The Times, and The Sun - involved in manufacturing the British anti-transgender movement, via a years-long campaign designed to frame transgender people as "involved in controversy, demanding or aggressive and with a propensity to be offended" while simultaneously minimising the impact of transgender voices and magnifying the impact of anti-trans figures and groups.